Kimtron/hosting/README.md

 Happy to discuss any variations of those basic clauses, this is to encorporate many types of blog or personal website that I am willing to host.

-As long as your website meets basic common-sense criteria no illegal, harmful content;
+As long as your website meets basic common-sense criteria EG. no illegal, harmful content;
-content that violates any license, term or agreement originally created by someone else.
+content that violates any license, term or agreement originally created by someone else;

 I am happy to negotiate any of my terms.